KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

   This validation can be accomplished by:

-  * Building the validation layer with a hack to force GPU-Assisted Validation to be enabled.
-  Can't use the exposed mechanisms because we probably don't want it on twice.
+  * Building the validation layer with a hack to force GPU-Assisted Validation to be enabled (don't use the exposed mechanisms because you probably don't want it enabled twice).
-  * Rename this layer binary to something else like "khronos_validation2" to keep it apart from the "normal" khronos validation.
+  * Rename this layer binary to something else like "khronos_validation2" to keep it apart from the "normal" Khronos validation.
   * Create a new JSON file with the new layer name.
-  * Set up the layer stack so that the "khronos_validation2" layer is on top of or before the actual khronos validation layer
+  * Set up the layer stack so that the "khronos_validation2" layer is on top of or before the actual Khronos validation layer.
   * Then run tests and check for validation errors pointing to API usage in the "khronos_validation2" layer.

   This should only need to be done after making any major changes to the implementation.